nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** A ParseException is thrown by parseFeedTimes if the feeding time input does not match the defined format.
 </div>
-<div markdown="span" class="alert alert-info">:information_source: **Note:** The TreeSet created by parseFeedTimes utilizes the FeedTimeComparator, ensuring that the set is returned in chronoligcal order.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The TreeSet created by parseFeedTimes utilizes the FeedTimeComparator, ensuring that the set is returned in chronological order.
 </div>

 Step 5.
-An `Animal` object is created with the Set of `FeedTime` objects
+An `Animal` object is created with the Set of `FeedTime` objects.

 The following sequence diagram shows how the operation of adding feeding times works: